The place where the dead come back to annoy you.

 - The Legend of Zelda:

-- The Shadow Temple and the Bottom of the Well in The Legend of Zelda: Ocarina of Time play this trope full-on, while the Forest Temple plays it more subtly.
+- The Shadow Temple and the Bottom of the Well in The Legend of Zelda: Ocarina of Time play this trope straight in regards of their settings and enemies, while the Forest Temple plays it more subtly with the hazy, haunted atmosphere of its rooms.
 Also, the overworld at nighttime as a child, and Hyrule Castle Town as Adult Link.

 - The Wind Waker's Earth Temple.
 For one thing, it's where the Redeads first show up, and there are also huge hallways filled with mist that renders you unable to use weapons, typically filled with Floormasters.

 - The Arbiter's Grounds are The Legend of Zelda: Twilight Princess's contribution to this trope, which combine it with Shifting Sand Land.